shubhhub/Latent-Semantic-Analysis-Text-Summarization/README.md

 ## Overview

 This project implements Latent Semantic Analysis (LSA) for automatic text summarization.
 LSA is a technique that analyzes the relationships between terms and documents in a corpus to extract the underlying structure and identify key concepts.
 The summarization process involves preprocessing text, creating a term-document matrix, applying Singular Value Decomposition (SVD), and selecting top sentences to generate a concise summary.
+Comments are added to the main file, open it and read the comments expalining the working and flow.

 ## Features